mdbromhal/NeuralMachineTranslation_German/README.md

 - Compared to Google translate: Hallo, ich bin Student!

 - So, there are some improvements that need to be made, as discussed at the end of the ipynb file

+**References**: Géron, A. (2023).
+Hands-on machine learning with scikit-learn, Keras, and tensorflow: Concepts, tools, and techniques to build Intelligent Systems.
+O’Reilly Media.